 5. Competitive Edge

-Many companies combine AI into their audit, albeit to gain an edge over their competitors.
-Therefore, this step is their huge advantage.
+Many companies combine AI into their audit, to gain an edge over their competitors.
+Therefore, using AI in Audit can be a huge advantage.

-The AI assists teams in analysing data fast and detecting clues that teams would have overlooked or forgotten to point out.
+The AI assists teams can use it to analyse data fast and detect clues that teams would have overlooked or forgotten to point out.

 So, AI in auditing makes its processes quick, enhances precision and results in better decisions.